simpixelated/simpixelated.com/src/posts/the-autumn-greenway/index.md

 #### To connect neighborhoods

 The Monon Trail is the centerpiece of Carmel, Indiana.
 It connects the city with Indianapolis to the south and Westfield to the north.
-On holidays, weekends, and all summer, people from all over use the trail for exercise, recreation, and to visit local businesses on Main Street, Midtown, City Center, and more.
+On holidays, weekends, and warm weather months, people from all over use the trail for exercise, recreation, and to visit local businesses on Main Street, Midtown, City Center, and more.

 > “The city’s Arts and Design District is centered around the Monon.
 Upscale Midtown, with nearly a billion dollars in development investment, rose because of it.” - [from IndyStar](https://www.indystar.com/story/news/local/2021/07/28/the-monon-trail-indianapolis-once-controversial-now-beloved/5324106001/)